Service administration for Azure AI Search in the Azure portal

 - Contributor (same as Owner, minus the ability to assign roles)

-- Reader (access to service information and the Monitoring tab)
+- Reader (provides access to service information in the Essentials section and in the Monitoring tab)

-By default, any Owner or Co-owner can create or delete services.
+By default, any owner or administrator can create or delete services.
 To prevent accidental deletions, you can lock resources.